tozny/js-sdk/README.md

     const written = await client.writeNote(
       {
         lyric1: 'What a wonderful world',
-        lyric2: 'Oh, the shark, babe, has such teeth, dear' },
+        lyric2: 'Oh, the shark, babe, has such teeth, dear', },
       client.config.publicKey,
       client.config.publicSigningKey,